Welcome to our grammar lesson about Indirect Object Pronouns in Spanish.

-Here is the full list of Spanish Indirect Object Pronouns and their meaning in English:
+Here is the list of Spanish Indirect Object Pronouns and their meanings:

-As you can see, gender is irrelevant in all Indirect Object Pronouns, even in the third persons.
+As we notice, gender is irrelevant in all Indirect Object Pronouns.

 2. Use of Indirect Object Pronouns